TSYS-Merchant/zucchini/README.md

          |4|5|9|
 ```

-And below is the Java code that implements the feature (aka "step definitions").
+And below is the Java code that implements the feature (aka the "step definitions"):

 ```java
 public class InheritanceTestBase {